Zack Short Player Props: Tigers vs. White Sox

 Zack Short At The Plate

-- Short has a double, three home runs and six walks while hitting .302.
+- Short is batting .295 with a double, three home runs and six walks.

+- He has gone deep in 15.0% of his games this year, and 6% of his chances at the plate.

-- In 26.3% of his games this year, Short has notched at least one RBI.
-In three of those games (15.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- In 25.0% of his games this season, Short has had at least one RBI.
+He's picked up more than one in 15.0% and driven in three or more of his team's runs in one contest.

+- He has scored at least one run six times this season (30.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.